wiktor-k/ssh-agent-lib/README.md

 [![CI](https://github.com/wiktor-k/ssh-agent-lib/actions/workflows/rust.yml/badge.svg)](https://github.com/wiktor-k/ssh-agent-lib/actions/workflows/rust.yml)
 [![Crates.io](https://img.shields.io/crates/v/ssh-agent-lib)](https://crates.io/crates/ssh-agent-lib)

-A collection of types for writing custom SSH agents as specified by the [SSH Agent Protocol Internet Draft](https://datatracker.ietf.org/doc/html/draft-miller-ssh-agent).
+A collection of types for writing custom SSH agents and connecting to existing ones.

-This makes it possible to utilize remote keys not supported by the default OpenSSH agent.
+The types in this crate closely follow the [SSH Agent Protocol Internet Draft](https://datatracker.ietf.org/doc/html/draft-miller-ssh-agent) specification and can be used to utilize remote keys not supported by the default OpenSSH agent.

-## Example
+## Examples

+The following examples show a sample agent and a sample client.
+For more elaborate example see the `examples` directory or [crates using `ssh-agent-lib`](https://crates.io/crates/ssh-agent-lib/reverse_dependencies).

+### Agent

 The following example starts listening on a socket and processing requests.
 On Unix it uses `ssh-agent.sock` Unix domain socket while on Windows it uses a named pipe `\\.\pipe\agent`.